 - Describe the nuclear model of the atom, including the general location of the protons, neutrons, and electrons, the relative size of the nucleus compared to the size of the atom, and the modern description of the electron.
 (Section 3.4) - Write the definitions for isotope, atomic number, and mass number.
-(Chapter 3 Glossary) - Write the definitions for energy, kinetic energy, and potential energy.
-(Chapter 8 Glossary.) - Write or identify a description of the Law of Conservation of Energy.
-(Section 8.1)
+(Chapter 3 Glossary) - Write or identify a description of the Law of Conservation of Energy.
+(Section 4.1) - Describe the relationship between stability, capacity to do work, and potential energy.
+(Section 4.1)

-- Describe the relationship between stability, capacity to do work, and potential energy.
-(Section 8.1) - Write a brief description of radiant energy in terms of its particle and wave nature.
-(Section 8.1) - Write or identify the relative energies and wavelengths of the following forms of radiant energy: gamma rays, X rays, ultraviolet (UV) rays, visible light, infrared (IR) rays, microwaves, and radio waves.
-(Section 8.1) - Write the definitions for excited state and ground state.
-(Chapter 11 Glossary)
+- Write a brief description of radiant energy in terms of its particle and wave nature.
+(Section 4.1) - Write or identify the relative energies and wavelengths of the following forms of radiant energy: gamma rays, X rays, ultraviolet (UV) rays, visible light, infrared (IR) rays, microwaves, and radio waves.
+(Section 4.1) - Write the definitions for energy, kinetic energy, potential energy, excited state and ground state.
+(Chapter 4 Glossary)

-18.1 The Nucleus and Radioactivity
+16.1 The Nucleus and Radioactivity